-These days, they’ve gone from antique to boutique and you can even (sort of) find them in Ikea… More on that later.
+These days, they’ve gone from antique to boutique, and you can even (sort of) find them in Ikea… More on that later.

-So whether you’re looking to restore or upcycle a vintage piece, purchase a stunning modern replica, or really push the creative limits of the concept – here’s where to find the best Wardian Cases for sale online.
+So whether you’re looking to restore or upcycle a vintage terrarium, purchase a stunning modern replica, or really push the creative limits of the concept – here’s where to find the best Wardian Cases for sale online.

 Where to Find a Wardian Case For Sale